atomjump/hate_speech_detector/README.md

 ```
 sudo /jet/bin/mysql -u atomjump -p
-[The 1st time here you will need to enter your 'aj_customer' user's password first, which has a default of 'lander5321', until you changed it during the installation]
+[The 1st time here you may need to enter your 'aj_customer' user's password first if it prompts for it specifically, which has a default of 'lander5321', until you changed it during the installation]
 Enter password: nemesis1235
 use atomjump;
 select int_layer_id, date_when_shouted, flt_sentiment, var_shouted from tbl_ssshout where flt_sentiment < -4 order by int_ssshout_id desc limit 100\G